John-Carson/style/development-philosophy.md

 ---

-# DHH's Code Review Patterns

-> 📝 **A note on attribution**: We created these personal pattern files to give credit to individual developers whose review style we found instructive.
-This content was compiled with AI assistance by analyzing PR comments, so take it with a grain of salt—some patterns may be misattributed or misinterpreted.

-> Focus: Simplicity, directness, Rails conventions, and fighting abstraction

----

 ## Core Philosophy: Earn Your Abstractions

 ### Question Every Layer of Indirection

-**Pattern**: DHH consistently challenges abstractions that don't justify their existence.
+**Pattern**: Consistently challenge abstractions that don't justify their existence.

 > "I find these explicit classes for the notifier rather anemic.
 And there's not as much future potential for a million more (unlike Basecamp).
 Think we're better off inlining them."